 To avoid transaction synchronization problems between the

-Natural environment and SQL, the COMMIT
+Natural environment and SQL, the COMMIT and ROLLBACK

-statements must not be used within PROCESS SQL
+statements must not be used within PROCESS SQL.

 For further details and statement syntax, see PROCESS SQL in the Statements documentation.

-The Natural SQL READ RESULT SET
+The Natural SQL READ RESULT SET statement reads a

 result set created by a stored procedure that was invoked by a